-As children, we’re normally attuned to people’s appearances more than adults.
-For example, if a child sees another child who is overweight that child will say something like “look mum that girl’s fat.”
-I’m not sure what my peers saw or thought, but I somehow adjusted.
+But as children, we’re normally attuned to people’s appearances more than adults.
+For example, if a child sees another child who is overweight that child will say something like “Look, Mum, that girl’s fat.”
+I’m not sure what my peers saw or thought, but however they saw me, I somehow adjusted.

 My suggestions below should help us adjust:

 - Believe in yourself.
 Use your uniqueness to move around your life.
 Don’t let the fact that you are different hold you back.
 Being able to overcome adversity will not only inspire you, but will also inspire others seeing the difference in you;

 - Spend time thinking about and working through your challenges without homing in on other people’s opinions of you.
 Challenges can always be overcome, it’s the attitude that matters;

 - Choose to have people around you who will support you unconditionally.